Do you have a suggestion for what to include in my course syllabus regarding students with disabilities?

 Is there a specific timeline students must follow for requesting accommodations?

 No. While we strongly encourage students to set up accommodations at the beginning of the semester, a student might choose to try the class without accommodations.
 Also, some students find out mid to late semester that they have a disability or that services are available.
-Accommodations begin when you and the student have discussed the accommodations and each has signed the Accommodations Agreement.
+Accommodations begin when you have received the Approved Accommodation form from either the student or the DLRC.
 Accommodations are not retroactive.
 We strongly recommend that you and the student sit down and review the Accommodations Agreement together.
 This allows the student and faculty to discuss the particulars of how each accommodation will be implemented.

 Don't accommodations give students with disabilities an unfair advantage over other students?